Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 G. David PRICE is Vice-Provost (Research) at UCL, and was formerly Executive Dean of the Mathematical and Physical Sciences Faculty and Professor of Mineral Physics in the Dept of Earth Sciences.
 David has an undergraduate degree and a PhD from the University of Cambridge.
 He was a Fulbright-Hayes Scholar and Research Associate at the University of Chicago and a Research Fellow at Clare College Cambridge, before coming to UCL in 1983 as a Royal Society University Research Fellow.

-He is the chair the HEFCE REF2014 sub-panel on Earth and Environmental Sciences.
-He is a Council Member of the STFC, a non-executive Director the North Middlesex University Hospital NHS Trust, and Chair of Governors of the UCL Academy School, Camden.
+He was the chair the HEFCE REF2014 sub-panel on Earth and Environmental Sciences.
+He is a Council Member of the STFC, and Chair of Governors of the UCL Academy School, Camden.